Govt employees of J-K, Ladakh UTs to get salaries as per 7 pay commission from Oct 31

-The goverment employees of the new Union Territories -- Jammu and Kashmir, and Ladakh -- will get salaries and other benefits as per the recommendations of the 7th Pay Commission from October 31, officials said on Tuesday.
-The Union Home Ministry has issued the necessary orders in this regard.
+Government employees of the new Union territories -- Jammu and Kashmir, and Ladakh -- will get salaries and other benefits as per the recommendations of the 7th Pay Commission from October 31, the Union Home Ministry said on Tuesday.
+The Home Ministry has issued the necessary orders in this regard.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)